 Criteria for admission to the CGU programs in education include the probability of success in graduate study and future teaching, research, or professional careers, as well as the capacity to profit from the resources of the faculty of Claremont Graduate University.

-The admission decision is based on a wide range of information rather than on rigid, pre-selected criteria.
+The admission decision is based on an array of information rather than a rigid, pre-selected criteria.
 A complete application includes:

 - Application form and fee